fsubal/donphan/README.md

 `\Donphan\Validatable` provides two lifecycle methods.

-- `beforeTypeCheck`: Executed just before type checking.
+* `beforeTypeCheck`: Executed just before type checking.
 It gets original params, and you must return an `array`.
-- `afterTypeCheck`: Executed just before type checking.
+* `afterTypeCheck`: Executed just after type checking.
 It gets original params, and you must NOT return anything.

 `beforeTypeCheck` is useful for mutating the original array, and `afterTypeCheck` is useful for performing additional validations.